Chicken Breast Cooking Time at 350 Degrees Fahrenheit

 If you overcook your chicken breast, it will be dry and rubbery.
 The best way to prevent this is to check the internal temperature of the chicken breast with a meat thermometer.

-Can I Cook Frozen Chicken Breasts in the Oven?
+Can I Cook frozen chicken Breasts in the Oven?

 You can cook frozen chicken breasts in the oven, but it will take longer.
 Add about 50% more time to the cooking time for frozen chicken breasts.
 Make sure to check the internal temperature of the chicken breast to ensure it is cooked through.